 COVID-19 has launched scientific inquiry.
 Our colleagues rapidly formulated new studies such as the Discovery Network’s VIRUS study addressing COVID-19 patient care and outcomes.
 It is within VIRUS that we invite you to direct your co-venting patient data to help us learn how well such a rescue strategy works to preserve lives.

 On the frontlines of care, each of you endures great stress.
 Remember that you are part of an ICU team of skilled professionals dedicated to patients and also to one another.
-While organizations such as SCCM offer resources to help with education, training, and preparation—including forums for group discussion—little is more powerful than a thoughtful word in an unbidden moment of kindness in support of one another.
+While organizations such as SCCM offer resources to help with education, training, and preparation, little is more powerful than a thoughtful word in an unbidden moment of kindness in support of one another.
 Know that, despite the struggles we now face, we are all one team—one professional family.
 Together we will get through this crisis.
 The result will be innovative therapies, better strategies, new colleagues, and improved care of the critically ill and injured when life returns to normal.

 I look forward to learning how each of you has helped shape critical care in response to this pandemic and in concert with one another.